xlurio/robinwould/README.md

 - For learning more about the XPath expressions, you can find it on [Scrapy documentation](https://docs.scrapy.org/en/latest/topics/selectors.html#working-with-xpaths).

-I'm so sorry for not being able to delivery all the information you may need, I'll be working on a more complete documentation for future versions.
+I'm so sorry for not being able to deliver all the information you may need, I'll be working on a more complete documentation for future versions.

 ## Licence